askap-craco/craco-python/mpitests/README.md

 - Case 3: One transmitter and one receiver running on seperate nodes, with one pair of transmitter and receiver;
 - Case 4: One transmitter and one receiver running on seperate nodes, with multiple pairs of transmitters and receivers;

+## Case 1: Two transmitters and one receiver running on the same node, but only use one node

 ## Case 2: One transmitter and one receiver running on the same node, use multiple nodes

 1. Write the hostname of all nodes along with `slots=2` into a file like `mpi_seren.txt`, the file with all 10 nodes should look like as follow.